graasp/docs/README.md

 ### Deployment

-This repo deploys the website using GitHub Actions to deploy to GitHub Pages.
+This repo deploys the website to GiHub Pages using GitHub Actions.